 Step 3: Next add the carrots and potatoes over the top of the roast and place the fresh herb sprigs on top.
 If you’re using the dried herbs, I like to add them in with the wine/broth mixture in step 2.

 Step 4: Then set the slow cooker time for 8 hours on low, and enjoy your day as your dinner cooks!
-When the roast is tender, serve from the slow cooker bowl, or arrange it on a serving platter.
+When the roast is tender, serve it from the slow cooker bowl or arrange it on a serving platter.

 Ways to serve this

-- Make Paleo Gravy or my Gluten Free Gravy (coming soon)
+- Make Paleo Gravy or my Gluten-Free Gravy

-- Serve my Grain Free Chocolate Cake with Buttercream Frosting or my Truffle Cream Pie for dessert.
+- Serve my Gluten Free Chocolate Cake with Buttercream Frosting or my Truffle Cream Pie for dessert.

 FAQ’s

-No, but it really does add a lot of flavor to the meat and the rest of the ingredients.
-Taking a few minutes to sear the roast is definitely worth it even if it means wiping up the stove afterwards.
+No, but it does add a lot of flavor to the meat and the rest of the ingredients.
+Taking a few minutes to sear the roast is worth it even if it means wiping up the stove afterward.

 Low and slow is the best for a chuck roast because it will give you the most tender roast.
 I have cooked chuck roasts on high and they’re still good, but low is always best.